 Durban mutton curry is slicker than its global counterparts.
 No pun intended, it is not just delicious, but aromatic, spicy, and pleasing to the eye.
-In case you’re wondering how this mutton curry recipe differs from the others featured in this blog, consider this the month end version.
-It has a luscious thick gravy from the use of onion and grated tomatoes and just the right amount of fiery yet fragrant spice from homemade Durban masala It is also the first time that I have had all ingredients at hand to make the best Durban mutton curry I could.
+In case you’re wondering how this mutton curry recipe differs from the others featured in this blog, consider this month-end version.
+It has a luscious thick gravy from the use of onion and grated tomatoes and just the right amount of fiery yet fragrant spice from homemade Durban masala.
+It is also the first time that I have had all ingredients at hand to make the best Durban mutton curry I could.
 This recipe was intended for the purpose of making a mutton bunny chow.
-I omitted potatoes from the recipe because it will be eaten with bread.
+I omitted potatoes from the recipe because it will be served with bread.

 I prefer using mutton pieces with bone, Amma was fond of using shoulder or neck cuts for mutton curry.
-In this recipe I used shoulder meat.
-In some meat curries I prefer to brown meat then add to braised onions and spice.
-In this recipe I marinated the meat in Durban masala instead.
+In this recipe, I used shoulder meat.
+In some meat curries, I prefer to brown the meat and then add braised onions and spice.
+In this recipe, I marinated the meat in Durban masala instead.
 This can be done at least two hours before cooking or overnight.
-By doing so the meat absorbed both flavour and aroma of the spices and was better able to fry when added to oil.
+By doing so the meat absorbed both the flavour and aroma of the spices and was better able to fry when added to oil.

-Prepare onions and shallots by slicing fine.
+Prepare onions and shallots by slicing them fine.
 Grate tomatoes.
-I prefer removing skin and seeds and use only the actually fleshy fruit of the tomato.
+I prefer removing skin and seeds and using only the actually fleshy fruit of the tomato.
 If you prefer to add potatoes, peel and cut then set aside in a bowl of cold water.